LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/cobrowse-for-messaging.md

 * Following guided online support for troubleshooting items
 * Learning how to set up an account or use online self-service options
 * Following a guided shopping experience which provides store-like assistance online

+{: .notice}
+Note that only the **web** variant of messaging can use CoBrowse - other types of messaging are not web based and therefore do not contain any content which can be shared in this way.

 ## Security and Privacy